 Free sugar and natural sugar: know the difference

 Whatever you eat, sugar can find its way into your diet if you are not careful.
-In this first article in our Sugar Series, you can find out what sugar is, what it does to your body, and how to stay one step ahead.
+In this article you can find out what sugar is, what it does to your body, and how to stay one step ahead.

 What is sugar?

 Sugar is a simple form of carbohydrate.
 It is one of the nutrients that powers your body, along with protein and fat.
 So, some sugars are indeed ‘friendly’: you need them.
 But when it comes to your health, are all types of sugar equal?

 Natural versus ‘free’ sugar

 Sugar is actually sucrose, which is made up of glucose and fructose.
 There are other types of sugars too, including lactose, which naturally occurs in milk.
 Supermarkets sell a wide range of sugars.
 But when it comes to your health, there are two types that count:

 - Naturally occurring sugars – sugars that are found in unsweetened dairy products, vegetables, fruit in its natural state (not pulped or juiced) and starchy foods